Northern Lights in Iceland - When & Where To See the Aurora

 Advantages of choosing northern lights tours:

-• You’ll be under the guidance of an aurora expert.
+You’ll be under the guidance of an aurora expert.

-• You’ll be mobile enough to move to where the forecast is most favorable, and the cloud cover is minimal.
+You’ll be mobile enough to move to where the forecast is most favorable, and the cloud cover is minimal.

-• You won’t need to worry about driving in Iceland’s winter conditions.
+You won’t need to worry about driving in Iceland’s winter conditions.

-• As a bonus, they take you to places and landscapes you might never see otherwise.
+As a bonus, they take you to places and landscapes you might never see otherwise.

-These tours have much smaller groups, so you have more opportunities to speak with your guide and fewer people around you while you’re watching the northern lights.
+By being in much smaller groups, you have more opportunities to speak with your guide and fewer people around you while you’re watching the northern lights.
+You’ll also be able to reach places larger buses can’t go and get to the most remote viewing locations.

-Combining a guided northern lights tour with other excursions, such as sightseeing around the Golden Circle, is also possible.
+Combining a guided northern lights tour with other experiences is also magical, such as with this northern lights and Golden Circle tour from Reykjavik.

 This means no other group members will be distracting you on your tour, there are no time limitations, and you can choose where to look for the aurora borealis in Iceland yourself.

-• All rental cars in Iceland have studded tires during the winter.
+All rental cars in Iceland have studded tires during the winter.
 Even if you feel comfortable driving, renting a four-wheel-drive vehicle is still recommended.

-• You should also check the road conditions and the weather forecast before departing to ensure that your intended destination is accessible.
+You should also check the road conditions and the weather forecast before departing to ensure that your intended destination is accessible.

-• If you have little experience driving in snowy conditions and rural areas, you may feel more comfortable on a guided tour.
+If you have little experience driving in snowy conditions and rural areas, you may feel more comfortable on a guided tour.

 Hunting the Northern Lights by Boat in Iceland

-You won’t have to travel far from either port to be clear of city lights to catch a sighting.
+You won’t have to travel far from the port to be clear of city lights and catch a sighting.
+While you won’t have the same mobility as a standard bus or super jeep tour, you’ll have a more unique experience.

-However, a boat trip’s primary advantage is not the ‘hunt’ for the northern lights.
+However, a boat trip’s primary advantage is not the hunt for the northern lights.
 Instead, it’s about enjoying being out on the sea, surrounded by beautiful landscapes while floating under a canopy of stars.

 If there’s no aurora to be enjoyed, most tours will offer you a complimentary second chance.